Chilling Discovery: Cold Weather Algae Blooms Uncovered

 Lastly, some blooms may start in warmer water temperatures and persist into the fall and winter or as temperatures increase into spring.
 These blooms may be dependent on various biological or physicochemical conditions, and understanding their endurance in cold water temperatures is important in understanding their formation, persistence, senescence, and management.

-Adaptations to cold weather
+Algae blooms adaptations to cold weather

 How do algae get away with not only surviving during almost freezing weather but thriving to the point of throwing off ecosystem balance?
-They have a set of very specific adaptations that allow them to outcompete other species less adapted to cold weather.
+They have a set of very specific adaptations that allow them to outcompete other algal species less adapted to cold weather.

 Cyanobacteria can also optimize their light absorption efficiency and photosynthetic capacity by increasing their pigment packing and chlorophyll a (Chl a) content.
 This maximizes the use of available light for photosynthesis.
 Additionally, some cyanobacteria can shift their light absorption towards the blue end of the spectrum, which is more available during winter months when the angle of incidence of sunlight is lower.